Soybean oil is a fat of vegetable origin obtained from the seeds of Glycine and it has a lot of properties (like vitamin) and many uses.

 Finally, it also has action on insect eggs (lepidoptera, beetles, bugs).

-To find out other informations, visit our website.
+To find out other info on this topic, visit our website.